yoctoyotta1024/CLEO/docs/source/intro/background.rst

 SDM tends towards DNS - or in other words the closest model we have to “true” cloud microphysics.
 This property arises from the mathematical formulation of SDM and is not likewise fundamental to bulk and bin models.

+From a computational perspective, whilst SDM is prohibitively expensive for current global climate simulations, it is ideally suited to future advances in HPC.
+The underlying simplicity of the model renders it highly parallelisable and well matched to trends favouring the use of many, extremely fast lightweight processors.
+As has been shown recently, this makes SDM ideally suited to supercomputers with graphics processing units (GPUs) :cite:`bartmanarabas2021` :cite:`dziekan2019` :cite:`arabas2015`.
+The growth of random access memory (RAM) is also favourable for SDM.
+Not only does it make SDM’s high memory usage less demanding, but it allows for the improvement of the model’s precision by enabling more superdroplets to be simulated in a domain.
+It also allows more superdroplet attributes and microphysical processes to be incorporated into SDM, thus increasing the fidelity of the model to our understanding of cloud microphysics.
+With regard to HPC, SDM is highly scalable and advances in tandem.